yochaigal/newschoolrevolution/_posts/2020-04-29-what-is-the-nsr-part-2.md

 Finally, these new _rules_ serve to transform the game, by necessity.
 One table's idea of a game might appear wholly different from another; RAW (rules as written) only matter if they serve to deliver the play experience your group desires.
 Rule systems are not holy texts, but rather structures for a shared play experience.

 ### The GM is Principled
 As this series of posts should (hopefully) demonstrate, NSR games are guided by a set of principles.
-The reason an NSR GM should facilitate **Deadly** situations is not to kill the characters, but rather to allow them a space to make _informed decisions_ about risk.
+The reason an NSR GM should facilitate **Deadly** situations is not to kill the characters, but rather to encourage creative, _informed decisions_ about risk.

 Similarly, in order to create an **Emergent Narrative**, the players must feel that they are experiencing a **Living World**, something they actually want to **Explore**.
 This will all be explored in great detail in the relevant future posts, but in general, that means: